Survey of Residential Facilities for Victims of Abuse (SRFVA)

 In order to prevent any data disclosure, confidentiality analysis is done using the Statistics Canada Generalized Disclosure Control System (G-Confid).
 G-Confid is used for primary suppression (direct disclosure) as well as for secondary suppression (residual disclosure).
 Direct disclosure occurs when the value in a tabulation cell is composed of or dominated by few enterprises while residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.

 This methodology type does not apply to this statistical program.

-The response rate for this survey was 92%.
+The response rate for the first cycle of this survey was 92%.

 This survey is a census, therefore it is only subject to non-sampling errors, such as coverage, non-response and data errors.

 Coverage error can result from omissions, erroneous inclusions, duplication and misclassification of units on the survey frame.
 To minimize coverage error, information from multiple sources is used to create the survey frame and the frame is updated on a regular basis.